karl-rathmanner/golem/README.md

     $ npm i -g gulp-cli

-If you're using vscode, you might want to add the following to your settings.json, to stop tslint from nagging about "problems" in node modules:

-    "tslint.exclude": "**/node_modules/**/*.ts"
+### Editor setup:
+If you're using Visual Studio Code, your user settings will be overruled by setings.json in this workspace.
+If not, consider associating *.schem-files with clojure.
+Either way, installing a parinfer or paredit plugin is highly recommended for editing schem scripts.

-## During active developent
+## During Developent

-Start automatic compilation and live reload, whenever files are saved
+Start automatic compilation and live reload.

     $ gulp --watch

 Load the `dist/chrome`-directory as an unpacked extension into chrome.
+Whenever files are saved, the extension is automatically reloaded.
+You could also run `gulp --watch --vendor=firefox` if you prefer Firefox.

+Tests can be left running in parallel to `gulp --watch` if you open multiple terminals.
+The tests run in chrome, but different browsers can be defined in `karma.conf.js`.
+You might have to install additional [browser launchers](http://karma-runner.github.io/2.0/config/browsers.html).

+    gulp test

+Files matching `/app/scripts/schemScripts/*.schem` can be edited in your IDE and will be instantly available at runtime if `gulp --watch` is active.
+Use slurp to load local file contents and return them as a SchemString.

+    (slurp "/myScript.schem")

 ## Entryfiles (bundles)